-Shelly Plate recently obtained her plant pathology master’s degree at The University of Tennessee and will officially graduate this summer.
+Shelly Pate recently obtained her plant pathology master’s degree at The University of Tennessee and will officially graduate this summer.
 She was stationed at an agricultural research facility in West Tennessee (@UTcrops) and worked on soil-borne pathogens that cause cotton seedling diseases and evaluated seed treatment efficacy against those diseases.
 More specifically, Shelly worked with the National Cottonseed Treatment program to evaluate the presence of Rhizoctonia solani, Thielaviopsis basicola, Fusarium spp., and Pythium spp. across the United States Cotton Belt.
 As part of her project Shelly did plating of cotton seedlings onto different types of selective media, soil baiting methods, and enzyme-linked immunosorbent assays (ELISA) to determine the presence of cotton seedling disease pathogens.

 From 4-H to Plant Pathology

 Shelly never envisioned ending up within the realm of agriculture because she wasn’t from a farming background.
 When she was younger, she was heavily involved in 4-H, and participated in the public speaking events each year.
 Eventually, when Shelly reached high school, a friend encouraged her to participate in a parliamentary procedure practice for FFA.